The Dangers of Ionic Air Purifiers

 HEPA Air Purifiers for Tried and True Indoor Air Quality

 Despite their initial threat to the popularity of HEPA air purifiers, ionic air purifiers actually ended up cementing and proving the benefits of HEPA air purifiers in the end.
-HEPA air purifiers do not produce ozone and do not introduce any contaminants into the air in your home.
-Unlike ionic air purifiers, HEPA air purifiers effectively remove 99.97% of all airborne pollutants, including mold spores, bacteria, dust, pollen and viruses, making it easier and healthier to breathe.
+Quality HEPA air purifiers do not produce ozone and do not introduce any contaminants into the air in your home.
+Unlike ionic air purifiers, HEPA filtration effectively removes 99.97% of all airborne pollutants, including mold spores, bacteria, dust, pollen and viruses, making it easier and healthier to breathe.
 HEPA air purifiers are the genuine article when it comes to superior respiratory health.

 Order a HEPA Air Purifier from Clean Air Plus Today